-- Section 6.8.1, "Using the Administration Console to Monitor WebLogic Server" - Section 6.8.2, "Using the WebLogic Diagnostic Framework" - Section 6.8.3, "Using JMX to Monitor WebLogic Server" - Section 6.8.4, "Using WLST to Monitor WebLogic Server" - Section 6.8.6, "Third-Party Tools to Monitor WebLogic Server"
+- Section 7.8.1, "Using the Administration Console to Monitor WebLogic Server" - Section 7.8.2, "Using the WebLogic Diagnostic Framework" - Section 7.8.3, "Using JMX to Monitor WebLogic Server" - Section 7.8.4, "Using WLST to Monitor WebLogic Server" - Section 7.8.6, "Third-Party Tools to Monitor WebLogic Server"

-6.8.1 Using the Administration Console to Monitor WebLogic Server
+7.8.1 Using the Administration Console to Monitor WebLogic Server

 The tool for monitoring the health and performance of your WebLogic Server domain is the Administration Console.
-See "Monitor servers" in Oracle Fusion Middleware Oracle WebLogic Server Administration Console Help.
+See "Monitor servers" in Oracle WebLogic Server Administration Console Help.

-6.8.2 Using the WebLogic Diagnostic Framework
+7.8.2 Using the WebLogic Diagnostic Framework

 The WebLogic Diagnostic Framework (WLDF) is a monitoring and diagnostic framework that defines and implements a set of services that run within WebLogic Server processes and participate in the standard server life cycle.
-See "What Is the WebLogic Diagnostic Framework Console Extension?" in Oracle Fusion Middleware Using the Diagnostic Framework Console Extension for Oracle WebLogic Server.
+See "Overview of the WLDF Architecture" in Configuring and Using the Diagnostics Framework for Oracle WebLogic Server.

-6.8.3 Using JMX to Monitor WebLogic Server
+7.8.3 Using JMX to Monitor WebLogic Server

 WebLogic Server provides its own set of MBeans that you can use to configure, monitor, and manage WebLogic Server resources.
-See "Understanding WebLogic Server MBeans" in Oracle Fusion Middleware Developing Custom Management Utilities With IMX for Oracle WebLogic Server.
+See "Understanding WebLogic Server MBeans" in Developing Custom Management Utilities With JMX for Oracle WebLogic Server.

-6.8.4 Using WLST to Monitor WebLogic Server
+7.8.4 Using WLST to Monitor WebLogic Server

 The WebLogic Scripting Tool (WLST) is a command-line scripting interface that system administrators and operators use to monitor and manage WebLogic Server instances and domains.
-See "Understanding WebLogic Server MBeans" in Oracle Fusion Middleware Developing Custom Management Utilities With JMX for Oracle WebLogic Server.
+See "Understanding WebLogic Server MBeans" in Developing Custom Management Utilities With JMX for Oracle WebLogic Server.

-6.8.5 Resources to Monitor WebLogic Server
+7.8.5 Resources to Monitor WebLogic Server